The update manager enables the user to change the view, mode and order of displaying update objects:

 In Update Order.
 The order corresponds to the order, in which objects have been added to the update.
 The Update Objects root item is displayed in this mode.

 In Repository Order.
 Update objects are displayed with their owner containers, such as folders or MDM repository.
 The appearance will correspond to the tree on the Repository tab.
+If this mode is selected, the number of objects is not displayed for the Update Objects element.

 Object order is important when creating an update.
 Add or place added objects in the update structure starting with parent objects or sources, which are absent in the target repository, and finishing with objects that were created on their basis.